 Not everytime do you need accessories to add bling to your outfits.
 Layering works great too!
-Put on a well-tailored blazer or a casual denim jacket to add dimension.
-Choose a colour that is either similar or contrasting to your jumpsuit.
+Throw on on a casual denim jacket to add dimension.
 How about wearing a tee under your dungaree-style jumpsuit?
 Try a plain white tee if it’s your first time.
 This ensemble looks super cute.

 Heels, heels, heels